Wahylian/NetComFinalProj/README.md

 4. create a folder called 'WiresharkRecordingSpecialCSV' in the /src/ folder, this folder will house the csv files the program creates
 5. run the code :)

+<h2>Pcapng File Format:</h2>
+The code will not run unless the following pcap file names are present, as well as if the folder 'WirehsharkRecordings' that houses them doesn't exist:<br/>
+1. 'ChromeRecordingFiltered.pcapng'<br/>
+2. 'FirefoxRecordingFiltered.pcapng'<br/>
+3. 'SpotifyRecordingFiltered.pcapng'<br/>
+4. 'YoutubeRecordingFiltered.pcapng'<br/>
+5. 'ZoomRecordingFiltered.pcapng'<br/>
+6. 'Q4Traffic.pcapng'<br/>
+7. 'BonusTraffic.pcapng'<br/>
+The first 5 pcap files are for questions 1-3, number 6 is for question 4, and 7 is for the bonus question.<br/>
+If you want to run any other pcap files, they must have one of the names mentioned above and replace that file.<br/>
+The csv file created from the pcap file will have a correlating name.<br/>

 <h2>Instructions to run the code:</h2>
 To run every function of the python file just run the program and chose the wanted option.<br/>
 <h4>Note- If the csv files are not present, choose y before attempting to plot the graphs, this will create the required csv files</h4>